Big Question:

 • Every Ready.Go Challenge is broken into SIX sequential phases.
 If you are a teacher trying to get your students to participate in a challenge, please start by enrolling your class(es) during the Roll Call Phase.
 By enrolling your class(es), we can offer you and your students support throughout the challenge and get you the information you need to help your students design, refine, and submit solutions that can win prizes.

-Stay connected with the challenge by following us on Instagram and Twitter.
 We will be launching each phase synchronously, which means students from around the county will be engaging in the challenge at the same time.
-Connect and collaborate with us, our sponsors, and other students by getting your comms up and running.
+Connect and collaborate with us, our sponsors, and other students.

 Finally, to become eligible for the awards and incentives connected to the Duck Curve Challenge you must submit THREE final products: